07KazumaAoyama29/tetris_with_microbit/README.md

 2025.05.04 exclude randomize<br>
 2025.05.05 add plan section<br>
 2025.05.12 complete section3<br>
+2025.05.16 add todo and ex. mission<br>

+**Acknowledgement**
-This material benefited from the assistance of ChatGPT.
+This material was reviewed and refined with the assistance of ChatGPT (OpenAI).

 Kazuma Aoyama(bloodtune65@gmail.com)